-Density-equalizing (contiguous) cartograms are your typical cartograms.
+Density-equalizing (contiguous) cartograms are your traditional cartograms.
 In density-equalizing cartograms, map features bulge out a specific variable.
-Even though each feature becomes distorted, it remains connected during its creation.
+Even though it distorts each feature, it remains connected during its creation.

-For example, in this density-equalizing cartogram, we use population as the main driver to exaggerate area.
-In QGIS, you can accomplish this with the QGIS Cartogram Plugin for this style of cartogram.
+For example, this density-equalizing cartogram exaggerates the population for area.
+In QGIS, you can use the QGIS Cartogram Plugin for this style of cartogram.

 As you can see, it’s easy to get information at only a glance.
 Which states stick out like a sore thumb in this population map?
-Straightaway you can see that a high proportion of population live in California and New York.
-While states like Montana and North Dakota are dwarfed in it and shrink to bite-size proportions.
+Instantly, you can see that a high proportion of population live in California and New York.
+While states like Montana and North Dakota are dwarfed to bite-size proportions.

-As objects shrink and grow in density-equalizing cartograms, cartographers have to consider resizing polygons appropriately while maintain their true geometry.
+As objects shrink and grow in density-equalizing cartograms, cartographers have to consider resizing polygons appropriately while maintaining their true geometry.

 2 The Non-Contiguous Cartogram

 Features in non-contiguous cartograms don’t have to stay connected.
 Objects can freely move from adjacent polygons and be resized appropriately.
-Because of this free movement, shape remains in tact for non-contiguous cartograms such as in this population map of the United States below created in ArcGIS.
+Because of this free movement, shape remains in tact for non-contiguous cartograms.
+For example, this map of the United States exaggerates population.

-Again, the geometry and space of the map gets distorted to convey information of the population variable.
+Again, it distorts the geometry and features in the map to convey information about population.
 For example, the state of California has grown significantly because of their large population.

-The main difference between density-equalizing cartograms is that it moves each feature’s centroid to avoid any overlapping.
+The main difference between density-equalizing cartograms is that it moves each feature’s centroid to avoid overlaps.